The Decisions Your AI Is Making Without You

 A timestamp records that a human reviewed an AI output at 11.47 on a Tuesday.
 What it does not record, because no one specified it, is what “review” required at that autonomy level: what threshold would have triggered escalation, what the decision rule was for stopping rather than approving.
 Automation complacency fills the gap; the better the system performs, the less carefully it gets checked.
 But complacency is the behaviour that occupies an undefined space.
 When “review” is unspecified, humans do what humans do with undefined requirements: they do what looks like enough.
 No training programme fixes that.
 Only the specification can.

 An oversight process runs slower than the agent action cycle.
 This looks like a timing problem, and the timing element is real: governance cycles and agent action cycles run at structurally different speeds, and that will not change.
-But the forensic outcome (oversight that arrives after the fact) is not the inevitable consequence of that differential.
+But oversight that only arrives after the fact is not the inevitable consequence of that differential.
 It is the consequence of the differential combined with absent intervention authority.
 Where stop authority has been specified, delayed oversight is latency: it arrives late but with the power to act.
 Where stop authority has not been specified, delayed oversight is reconstruction.
 There was no architecture to run faster.
 The timing asymmetry is irreducible.
-The forensic outcome is not; it follows from having no designated authority to intervene inside the action cycle.
+Whether oversight arrives in time to act or only as reconstruction is not; it follows from having no designated authority to intervene inside the action cycle.

 Twenty-nine percent of employees are already running AI systems their organisations do not know exist: connected to email, calendar, file storage, given standing instructions and left running.
 The governance dashboards are green and accurate; they record what was procured, approved, and tracked.
 The employee-assembled agent falls outside the procurement boundary, so the visibility instruments accurately reflect a landscape that was never built to include it.
 Visibility instruments cannot classify what classification criteria do not cover.
 The decision-rights architecture was drawn around technology procurement, and everything outside that boundary remains ungoverned by specification scope, not by oversight failure.